 A year’s subscription on the other hand would cost RM179 for the toothbrush and brush head refills which will be delivered 3 times a year.

-Editor’s Note 23/08/21: The pricing mentioned above was accurate at the time of writing.
-Since then, Brudee has adjusted its pricing plans.
+Editor’s Note 09/05/22: The pricing mentioned above was accurate at the time of writing.
+Since then, Brudee has come out with a newer sonic toothbrush model and pricing plans, and discontinued this older model.

 As of now, about 50% of their users have signed up for the subscription plan.